Emergency Department and Inpatient Clinical Pathway for Evaluation/Treatment of Children with Kawasaki Disease or Incomplete Kawasaki Disease

 • Cervical lymphadenitis unresponsive to antibiotic therapy

-• Retropharyngeal or parapharyngeal phlegmon unresponsive to antibiotic therapy
+• Retropharyngeal or parapharyngeal phlegmon unresponsive to

-• Documented viral or bacterial (e.g. strep) may co-exist in patients with KD
+• Documented viral or bacterial (e.g., strep) may co-exist in patients with KD

-• KD with Shock OR
+• KD with Shock or

 KD with Macrophage Activation Syndrome

-• Consult Rheumatology and Cardiology.
+• Consult Rheumatology and Cardiology

-• Timely management with IVIG and additional treatments.
+• Timely management with IVIG and

 • Consider ICU consult and/or management